andrey-malets/win-boot/README.md

 ### Overview

-This is a set of scripts and configurations to succesfully install and boot Windows 7 from GPT-partitioned drive on a system with BIOS.
+This is a set of scripts and configurations to succesfully install and boot Windows 7 (and up, probably) from GPT-partitioned drive on a system with BIOS.
+This may be convenient if you benefit from GPT features such as partition labeling, unique GUIDs and raised partition count/size limits.

 Windows does not permit this by default, the solution is to create a small MBR-partitioned virtual drive and place boot-related files to it, so that